haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

   return (Right Null)
 ```

-It [sends a request](https://hackage.haskell.org/package/lsp-1.6.0.0/docs/Language-LSP-Server.html#v:sendRequest) with the method `SWorkspaceApplyEdit` to the server with the `ApplyWorkspaceEditParams Nothing edit` parameters and a response handler (that does nothing).
+It [sends a request](https://hackage.haskell.org/package/lsp-1.6.0.0/docs/Language-LSP-Server.html#v:sendRequest) with the method `SWorkspaceApplyEdit` to the client with the `ApplyWorkspaceEditParams Nothing edit` parameters and a response handler (that does nothing).
 It then returns `Right Null`, an empty `Aeson.Value` wrapped in `Right`.

 ### The code lens provider

 The code lens provider implements all the steps of the algorithm described earlier:

->  1. Request the type checking artefacts from the ghcide subsystem
+>  1. Request the type checking artefacts
 >  2. Extract the actual import lists from the type checked AST,
 >  3. Ask GHC to produce the minimal import lists for this AST,
 >  4. For every import statement without a explicit import list, find out what's the minimal import list, and produce a code lens to display it together with a diff to graft the import list in.